SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 12. Currenly s3 supports 3500 RPS for PUT and 5500 RPS for GET for each prefix
 12. s3 cloudFront is used to cache s3 content.s3 transfer acceleration uses Edge locations

+Amazon DynamoDB:
+1. Fully managed; supports both key/value and document data models.
+2. DynamoDB is highly scalable, highly available.
+It uses SSD for storage
+3. Each table in DynamoDB must have a primary key; primary key must be selected at the time of table creation.
+Each row in DynamoDB table is called an item.
+The maximum size of an item can be 400 KB.
+4. RCU and WCU of a table are split across all the partitions in a table.
+If RCU is 100 and the table has 4 partitions then each partition will get 25 RCU.
+5. A single parition can hold only 10GB of data.
+Each parition can support max 3000 RCU and 1000 WCU.
+Partition can be increased but cannot be decreased.
+6.